diafygi/webcrypto-examples/README.md

         namedCurve: "P-256", //can be "P-256", "P-384", or "P-521"
     },
-    false, //whether the key is extractable (i.e. can be used in exportKey) ["deriveKey", "deriveBits"] //"deriveKey" and/or "deriveBits" for private keys only )
+    false, //whether the key is extractable (i.e. can be used in exportKey) ["deriveKey", "deriveBits"] //"deriveKey" and/or "deriveBits" for private keys only (just put an empty list if importing a public key)
-.then(function(publicKey){
+)
+.then(function(privateKey){
-    //returns a publicKey (or privateKey if you are importing a private key) console.log(publicKey);
+    //returns a privateKey (or publicKey if you are importing a public key) console.log(privateKey);
 })
 .catch(function(err){
     console.error(err);